zikichombo/meta/README.md

 All documentation here is subject to change at any time, as we are just starting.
 Feel free to comment to help guide us.
-Please do not rely on the documentation for planning until this repository using semantic versioning, and it might not.
+Please do not rely on the documentation for planning until this repository is using semantic versioning, and it might not.

 # Semantic Versioning
 ZikiChombo uses semantic versioning for source code repositories intended for direct